cholmes/gpkg-tiles/spec.md

 A GeoPackage SHALL contain a `tile_matrix_metadata` table or view as defined in this clause.
 The `tile_matrix_metadata` table or view SHALL contain one row record for each zoom level that contains one or more tiles in each tiles table.
 It may contain row records for zoom levels in a tiles table that do not contain tiles.
-A `tile_matrix_metadata` row record SHALL be inserted for a zoom level for `t_table_name` before any tiles are inserted into the corresponding tiles table, so that triggers on that table specified in clause 10.5 below may reference `tile_matrix_metadata` column values for that zoom level to reject invalid data.

 The `tile_matrix_metadata` table documents the structure of the tile matrix at each zoom level in each tiles table.
 It allows GeoPackages to contain rectangular as well as square tiles (e.g.